thirties the influence of two new media began to

 The reason for the rather thin output was the fact that they had been hired by Hollywood as screenwriters at the story departments of three different studios: Columbia, Paramount and M.G.M.
 Little is known about this less successful period in their careers.

 The cousins themselves never elaborated much on any of the work they did in Hollywood claiming they didn't remember much.
-But Hollywood did they notice of the special working relationship.
+But Hollywood did take notice of the special working relationship.
 Paramount had fitted out a single office in it's writers' building.
 "Paramount executives are wondering what to do with Frederic Dannay and Manfred Lee, who collab under the moniker of Ellery Queen, brought out to the Coast to concentrate on a whodunit.
 When lads get down to work they almost scrap fistically, as well as verbally, and rouse other writers from their lethargy.
 Studio execs figuring how soundproof quarters would work."
 (Variety, Wednesday October 21, 1936)

 Larry Darmour has been credited with signing